stray-gr/senior-design/server/README.md

 - Uses Dockerfile and dotenv template to create and deploy facility's local server
 - Uses platform.io and plain.txt to create and flash ESP binaries
 - Deploys ESP devices

-# TODO
-1. ~~Create src and include folders for clock, client, and server~~
-2. ~~Add broker and server docker-compose services to one subnet~~
-3. ~~Create a PostgreSQL service that runs on another subnet~~
-4. ~~Test system~~
-5. Finish updating docs
-    - Explanation of database Dockerfile
-    - Explanation of compose.yaml
-    - Quick guide detailing how to open the sddb container to read data tables
-        - `docker exec -it {container ID} psql -d sddb -U api -W`
-    - ~~Update diagrams~~